-Implementation Strategy 2.3a: Develop a wide-range of single-family detached housing, including single-family detached on larger lots (e.g., 8,000 square feet lots).
+Implementation Strategy 2.3a: Provide opportunity for development of Develop a wide-range of single-family detached housing, including single-family detached on larger lots (e.g., 8,000 square feet lots).

-Implementation Steps: (1) Identify necessary changes to the zoning and subdivision code to allow for larger-lot housing.
+Implementation Steps: (1) Work with Planning Commission to identifyIdentify necessary changes to the zoning and subdivision code or rezoning land to allow for larger-lot housing.